asterics/FLipMouse/README.md

 # FLipMouse

 The FLipMouse (a.k.a.
 Finger- and Lipmouse) is a replacement for a normal PC mouse / keyboard / joystick.
-Instead of moving the mouse device with your hand and clicking with your fingers, the FlipMouse can be controlled by applying very low forces to the mouthpiece (joystick).
+Instead of moving the mouse device with your hand and clicking with your fingers, the FlipMouse can be controlled by applying very low forces to the mouthpiece (joystick) with your lips, fingers or other body parts.
-The clicking functionality can be accomplished by sip- and puff-activities into the mouthpiece or via eternal switches.
+The clicking functionality can be accomplished by sip- and puff-activities into the mouthpiece or via external switches.
+All settings and functions of the FlipMouse can be tailored to specific user capabilites or needs.
+Multiple settings can be stored into the device and changed via desired user actions.
+Additional features like built-in environmental control via infrared, optional bluetooth-add-on module or complete software-based control of all functions via serial command interface make the FlipMouse a very flexible make the FlipMouse one of the most flexible alternative input devices available today.

 ![Full euqipped FLipmouse with 2 external buttons attached.
 Mounted on Manfrotto mount](/img/FLipmouse2.jpg)